Blood and stool tests

 Once your blood test has been taken, you may resume to eat and drink as normal.
 Your blood test will be sent to Medway Hospital pathology lab to be tested.

-The results should be ready and sent back to your GP within 3-5 working days.
+The results should be ready and sent back to your GP within 3 to 5 working days.

 Please note: It is the patients' responsibility to call the surgery to find out the results of their blood test with the exception of those tests that have any abnormality.